Students blocked from campus when COVID hit want money back. Some are getting refunds

 “We wanted to make sure the students would be getting something that would benefit them.”
 Individual awards will vary, he said, but typically will be in the hundreds of dollars.

 In May, the University of Minnesota also settled a class-action lawsuit, allowing students to get bigger refunds of tuition and fees than the school initially allowed.
-And in June, a judge certified a group of students in a class-action suit against the University of Washington.
+And in June, a judge certified a group of students in a class-action suit against the University of Washington

 However, early this year a judge in Rhode Island dismissed a case against the University of Rhode Island and several other schools in that state, ruling that there were no enforceable contracts breached in the shutdowns.
 The plaintiffs argued that the shutdowns denied them university experiences they expected, based on the schools’ marketing materials, websites, course catalogs, student handbooks and the like.